Return to top

 Ingredients for vegan pasta primavera recipe on a white background.

-• Pasta: I used whole wheat penne pasta, but you can use any pasta shape you like!
+Pasta: I love using whole wheat penne for extra fiber, but any pasta shape works, pick your favorite.

-• Spices: I used dried Italian seasoning, dried oregano, salt, black pepper, and crushed red pepper flakes to give this healthy pasta primavera its rich flavor.
+Spices: A blend of Italian seasoning, oregano, salt, black pepper, and crushed red pepper gives this dish bold flavors.

-• Garlic: If you don’t have fresh garlic, you can add a little garlic powder to the spice blend.
+Garlic: If I don’t have fresh garlic on hand, I just add a little garlic powder to the spice blend.

-• Marinara Sauce: Any marinara sauce will work but you can also experiment with pesto or another sauce of your choice!
-Pesto would actually go great with the fresh spring veggies.
+Marinara Sauce: Any marinara works, but I also love switching things up with pesto or another sauce.
+Pesto is especially great with the fresh spring veggies in this dish.

 Make The Pasta And The Veggies

-Cook Your Pasta: Cook pasta in a large pot of water according to package directions (on high or medium-high heat) until it’s al dente.
-Drain the cooked pasta.
+Cook Your Pasta: I cook the pasta in a large pot of water according to package directions (on high or medium-high heat) until it’s al dente.
+Then, I drain the cooked pasta.

-While The Pasta Cooks, Make The Cooked Veggies: Heat a generous drizzle of olive oil in a large skillet over medium heat.
-Add the onions, peppers, and garlic, sauté 5 minutes.
-Add the zucchini, squash, baby spinach, Italian seasoning, oregano, salt, pepper, and crushed red pepper.
+While The Pasta Cooks, Make The Cooked Veggies: I heat a generous drizzle of olive oil in a large skillet over medium heat, then add the onions, peppers, and garlic, letting them sauté for about 5 minutes until they start to soften.
+Next, I toss in the zucchini, squash, baby spinach, Italian seasoning, oregano, salt, pepper, and crushed red pepper, stirring everything together as the flavors start to build.

 veggies cooking in a pan

-Sauté 10 minutes or until the veggies have cooked through but are still slightly crisp.
+Sauté: Then, I saute the veggies for 10 minutes or until they have cooked through but are still slightly crisp.

 veggies cooking in a pan